-The Community Management of Complex Care Innovation Lab, led by the Center for Health Care Strategies (CHCS) through support from the Gordon and Betty Moore Foundation, is a national initiative aimed at identifying community-based strategies to improve medication safety among low-income populations, particularly those with complex medical, behavioral, and social needs.
-The 14-month initiative will support opportunities to:
+The Community Management of Medication Complexity Innovation Lab, led by the Center for Health Care Strategies (CHCS) through support from the Gordon and Betty Moore Foundation, was a national initiative aimed at identifying community-based strategies to improve medication-related outcomes among low-income populations, particularly those with complex health and social needs.
+The 14-month initiative supported opportunities to:

-- Implement community paramedicine efforts to improve medication management, reduce unnecessary utilization, and improve medication safety;
+- Implement community paramedicine efforts to improve medication management, reduce unnecessary utilization, and improve medication-related outcomes;

 - Use pharmacy data to create targeted interventions aimed at patients who are taking high-risk medications or complex combinations of medication;

 - Repurpose community pharmacies to provide enhanced medication management services such as home visits, health education, and patient education; and